Your Questions Answered

 Sometimes a guest speaker will make a presentation on the work of a charity which is supported by the Lodge.

-Are Freemasons expected to favour fellow members?
+Do Freemasons favour fellow members?

 Certainly not.
 This would be unacceptable and may lead to action being taken against those involved.
 On joining, each new member states that he expects no material gain from membership.